STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 All |hpx| applications can be configured using special command line options and/or using special configuration files.
 This section describes the available options, the configuration file format, and the algorithm used to locate possible predefined configuration files.
-Additionally this section describes the defaults assumed if no external configuration information is supplied.
+Additionally, this section describes the defaults assumed if no external configuration information is supplied.

 During startup any |hpx| application applies a predefined search pattern to